dwighthouse/unofficial-talonvoice-docs/docs/UserScriptOverview.md

 * [jcooper-korg's scripts](https://github.com/jcooper-korg/talon_user)
 * [lexjacobs’ scripts](https://github.com/lexjacobs/talon_user)

 In the future, Talon will ship with a standard set of Voice Commands and language rules into which other systems can more consistently be built.
-For now, however, it is largely left to the individual user to download or make the Voice Commands and Scripts he wishes to use.
+For now, however, there is an [unofficial community set of scripts](https://github.com/dwiel/talon_community) which can be used as a starting point (pull requests welcome).
+There are also a large number of public user scripts listed above.
+It is largely left to the individual user to download or make the Voice Commands and Scripts they wish to use.

 For those not wishing to start from scratch, a good place to begin is by downloading the [`std.py` file](https://github.com/talonvoice/examples/blob/master/std.py) and adding it to the `~/.talon/user` folder.
 Then, reading through the source code will illustrate what Voice Commands are available and how to begin adding new ones.